 Over the years, I’ve used every single face wash featured in today’s post.
 First, I started with oil cleansing, then I moved on to a honey and castile soap face wash.
 Honey and oil are definitely my skin’s favorite ingredients, so, last year, I started using a honey and aloe cleanser.
 Just recently, I started adding cleansing grains to my face wash routine.

 I keep my face wash routine simple.
-I only use a face wash at night to wash away the dirt, oils, and food that come in contact with my skin throughout the day.
-Before using a face wash, I always wipe off my makeup with my homemade makeup remover balm.
+I only use a face wash at night to wash away the dirt, oils, and makeup that come in contact with my skin throughout the day.

 How to Naturally Wash Your FaceSimple DIY Recipes

 1. Face Wash

 This soapy face wash provides the suds that many folks desire in a face or body wash thanks to castile soap.
 The castile soap is paired with honey, a nourishing oil, and a bit of distilled water.
 The end result is a soapy cleanser that’s gentle on the skin and tough on dirt.

 If you’re looking for a cleanser that’s similar to a soap-based, store-bought product, this is a good option.
 For some folks, castile soap may be too drying.

 This cleanser is very different than the face wash recipe since it doesn’t rely on any soap.
 No soap means no suds.
 This cleanser is great for my sensitive skin because it’s incredibly gentle, but still washes away unwanted dirt and oils.